Getting started with object storage

 OpenStack Terminal Client

-To create a container using the OpenStack terminal client, follow these steps:
+To create a container by using the OpenStack Terminal Client

 • Decide which storage policy you want to use.